8 min read

 Can forbidden romance work without a happy ending?

-Stay connected: Join the H.A.
+Start with Unassisted (Book 1) | Join the H.A.
 Laine Newsletter for release updates and exclusive behind-the-scenes content.